ironhack-edu/technical_challenge_WD/the-phone-cave/server/README.md

-This is the client of The Phone Cave, which was built with React.
+This is the server of The Phone Cave, the REST API using Express and Axios

-# Getting Started with Create React App
+# Getting Started with Ironlauncher

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was initiated with [ironlauncher](https://www.npmjs.com/package/ironlauncher)

 ## Available Scripts